russelltsherman/proj-debops/doc/TERRAFORM.md

 ## Instructions

 These instructions assume you've already installed Terraform.
-Please refer to the documentation for more information on installation or configuration.
+Please see above for more information on installation or configuration.

 1. Use `terraform plan` to view changes required to bring providers up to current state